rimstar.org Solar Energy

 Put simply, energy is defined as the potential for moving things around.
 In physics this is considered doing work.
 There are many forms of energy.
 For example, heat energy is atoms moving around randomly.
 The more movement there is the hotter we say it is.
 Electrical energy moves electrons along a wire (electrons don't always stay with their atoms).

-The energy we use from the sun arrives in the form of sunlight.
-This is what we use in a solar hot water heater to heat water and it's what we use in a solar power panel to produce electricity.
-But how does the sun produce that sunlight.
+The energy we use from the sun arrives in the form of sunlight, a form of electromagnetic energy.
+We convert this to heat energy in a solar hot water heater to heat water and we convert it to electrical energy in a solar power, or photovoltaic, panel to produce electricity.
+But how does the sun produce that sunlight?

 When we described what makes up an atom, we said the nucleus is made up of neutrons and protons.
 It takes energy to hold these neutrons and protons together into a nucleus (there are even smaller particles inside the neutrons and protons that do this work.)
 This energy comes in the form of a force is called the nuclear force, which makes sense as it is the force holding the nucleus together.